Important things to remember in the first six weeks after hip replacement surgery.

 Generally, a wound from hip replacement surgery requires very little care.
 Most people have sutures that dissolve themselves and do not require removal.
 Before leaving the hospital, your dressing will be changed.
 It is important to keep the wound dry.

-Patients who have the anterior approach hip replacement must take extra care with wound care and not allow the wound to become moist in the hip crease, as this can make superficial infection more likely.
+Patients who have the anterior approach hip replacement must take extra care with wound care.
+They must not allow the wound to become moist in the hip crease, as this can make superficial infection more likely.
 In some cases, if the wound is inflamed or oozing, oral antibiotics may be required for a short period of time.
 If this occurs, you should contact Professor Walter’s rooms, the Mater hospital or your GP immediately.
 The wound should be covered until it has healed.

-- Wound is clean and dry with no scabs, drainage or blisters
+- The wound is clean and dry with no scabs, drainage or blisters

-- Wound is reviewed by rehabilitation physician prior to doing hydrotherapy.
+- The wound is reviewed by rehabilitation physician prior to doing hydrotherapy.

 Please contact the office if you are at all concerned about participating in hydrotherapy.

 Professor Walter is up-to-date with recent research and does not require routine wearing of TED stockings.
 However, if there is swelling or a history of DVT (deep venous thrombosis) or pulmonary embolism you will be asked to wear them for a period of time.